HON95/ansible/roles/hon.debian.v4/README.md

 - netaddr (Python/Pip)

-## Before and After Notes
+## Debian Installation

+The role assumes you've manually or automatically installed Debian on the server, with an `ansible` user with sudo privileges.

+See my notes: [Debian Server](https://wiki.hon.one/linux-servers/debian/#basic-setup) ("Installation" and "Prepare for Ansible Configuration").

+## Usage

 Do this before running the Ansible role against the server.

+- See the the default variable config for variables that are required or that you might want to overwrite.
 - Use `openssl passwd -6` to generate password hashes to put in the config.
-- The role depends on sudo, so make sure sudo is installed and that the Ansible user is in the `sudo` group.
-    - TL;DR (as root): `apt update && apt full-upgrade --autoremove -y && apt install sudo && usermod -aG sudo ansible`
-- As (assumingly) SSH keys and passwordless sudo for the Ansible user is not set up initially, you may need to specify `--ask-pass` and `--ask-become-pass` initially.
+- As (presumably) SSH keys and passwordless sudo for the Ansible user is not set up initially, you may need to specify `--ask-pass` and `--ask-become-pass` initially for `ansible-playbook`.
 - The role does not reboot the server, which may be required if there are any network changes, so do it manually.

-## Variables and Files

-See the defaults.

 ## Changes